Gloogger/Modern_Robotics_Notes/KapII.md

 > _**Exercise 2.19**_ The dual-arm robot of Figure 2.28 is rigidly grasping a box.
 The box can only slide on the table; the bottom face of the box must always be in contact with the table.
 How many degrees of freedom does this system have?

 ![fig_2_28](assets/images/fig_2_28.jpg)

+> _**Exercise 2.20**_ The dragonfly robot of Figure 2.29 has a body, four legs, and four wings as shown.
+Each leg is connected to each adjacent leg by a USP linkage.
+Use Gru ̈bler’s formula to answer the following questions.
+> - (a) Suppose the body is fixed and only the legs and wings can move.
+How many degrees of freedom does the robot have?
+> - (b) Now suppose the robot is flying in the air.
+How many degrees of freedom does the robot have?
+> - (c) Now suppose the robot is standing with all four feet in contact with the ground.
+Assume that the ground is uneven and that each foot–ground contact can be modeled as a point contact with no slip.
+How many degrees of freedom does the robot have?
+Explain your answer.

 $$\begin{align*}